jawanggit/jawanggit/README.md

 ### 💬 Ask Me About:

-* My journey from being a Military Officer to Technical Program Manager to Data Scientist.
-Spoiler - it all stems from wanting to challenge myself and making an impact.
+* My journey from being a Military Officer to Technical Program Manager to Data Scientist. <i>Spoiler</i> - it all stems from wanting to challenge myself and making an impact.